rancher/rancher-docs/versioned_docs/version-2.7/getting-started/installation-and-upgrade/installation-references/helm-chart-options.md

 When not including sensitive data, the `proxy` or `extraEnv` chart options can be used.
 When using `extraEnv` the `noProxy` Helm option is ignored.
 Therefore, the `NO_PROXY` environment variable must also be set with `extraEnv`.

-The following is an example of setting proxy using the `extraEnv` chart option:
+The following is an example of setting proxy using the `proxy` chart option:

 ```plain
 --set proxy="http://<proxy_url:proxy_port>/"